Predict the classification of novel variants encountered across genetic tests conducted by Invitae

 Models will also be qualitatively evaluated based on potential clinical utility as described in the written portion of the submission.
 Within reason, evaluators will take into account information from the submitters on the model’s scope and use case (for example, a model described as a screening tool rather than a diagnostic tool may be penalized more leniently for false positives, or a model specializing in a subset of genes from a particular metabolic pathway will be scored much more heavily on performance of variants within these genes.)
 We will also give special consideration to models using distinctive methods (not based on current state-of-the-art predictors).

-A progress tracker will be made available around August 1st, 2021 The progress assessment will return multiple metrics for each subcategory of method, including area under the ROC, precision-recall curves, and values of recall at several levels of precision.
+A progress tracker will be made available in August 2021 The progress assessment will return multiple metrics for each subcategory of method, including area under the ROC, precision-recall curves, and values of recall at several levels of precision.
 Roughly 20% of the evaluation dataset will be used for the progress tracker.
 Again, this is not meant to reflect final scoring of the challenge, but should be considered a useful signal for contestants as they experiment with methods and fine-tune their models.

 Data provided by Invitae